Bubobubobubobubo/sardine/docs/sardine_doc/src/installation/linux.md

     - Press **Shift + Enter** and wait for the installation to be done!
 Close **SuperCollider** when done.
     - **Optional:** You can also install [sc3plugins](https://github.com/supercollider/sc3-plugins) to get more audio effects and synthesizers!

-3) Install [NodeJS](https://nodejs.org/en) and [Yarn](https://yarnpkg.com/) to build the integrated web editor.
-    - If you are installing the package from GitHub, the build process for the text editor will start automatically.

 ## Installing Sardine

 We will now proceed to the installation of Sardine.
 Sardine is a Python library which is composed of two modules: